-Minimalism seems to be taking the world by a storm, especially when we live in an era where space is getting scarcer, our pockets tighter, and the cost of living higher.
+Minimalism seems to be taking the world by storm.
+We live in an era where space is getting scarcer, our pockets tighter, and the cost of living higher.
 It may not be a lifestyle for everyone, but many want to have less, spend less, do less, and need less.

-But, to live in a minimalist lifestyle doesn’t necessarily mean you have to make a dramatic leap in giving away everything you own and live in a room with just a mattress and a phone.
-A minimalist lifestyle for me is essentially living with intention and buying with intention.
-As such, the things you do own or is within your house all have some form of purpose.
+But, to live a minimalist lifestyle doesn’t necessarily mean making a dramatic leap in giving away everything you own.
+You don’t need to live in a room with just a mattress and a phone.
+A minimalist lifestyle for me is essentially living and buying with intention.
+As such, the things you do own all have some form of purpose.
 Excess possessions often serve as distractions from things that matter the most.

 So in essence, I guess minimalism to me, is about being honest with one’s self.
 Because let’s get real, do you really need everything you own right now?
-Living minimally means you don’t need to spend money on things you don’t need, which then allows that money to be spent on things like experiences instead.
+Living minimally means you don’t need to spend money on things you don’t need.
+This allows that money to be spent on things like experiences instead.
 The very first thing that will help actually, is having the correct mindset and intention.
 In order to do so, I keep a few things in mind.
-Pick ONE room, or even one section of the room I’d like to start with and go through everything in that room one by one with the following in mind:
+Pick ONE room or even one section of the room to start with.
+Go through everything in that room one by one with the following in mind:

 Evaluate things in your house: have you thought/used it in the last 3 months?
 Do you see a need for it in the next 3 months?

-Honestly, if the item in question hasn’t even crossed your mind in the last three months, you likely won’t be thinking about it, or need it at all.
-Sentimental factors are a huge reason why many people hoard things, but think about it this way – a cup is meant to be used as a vessel for liquid, not to collect dust on a shelf.
+Honestly, if the item in question hasn’t even crossed your mind in the last three months, you likely won’t need it at all.
+Sentimental factors are a huge reason why many people hoard things.
+Think about it this way; A cup is meant to be used as a vessel for liquid, not to collect dust on a shelf.
 Instead of wasting the space and effort needed to dust the item left for decoration (which you’ve forgotten about, probably), why don’t you give it to someone else who may likely make far better use of it?
-There are many ‘Buy Nothing Project’ groups on Facebook you could join, where someone else would happily take your sentimental item off your hands and put it to good use.
+There are many ‘Buy Nothing Project’ groups on Facebook you could join.
+I’m sure there’s someone else would happily take your sentimental item off your hands and put it to good use!

-If you haven’t used or needed to use an object in the last three months or can think of an occasion where you may need to use it in the next three months, you’ll unlikely be using it often.
-And if there comes a situation where you do need to use it, there is always an option of borrowing it from someone since it is an item rarely used.
+If you haven’t used an object in the last three months or can think of when you may need to use it, you’ll unlikely be using it often.
+If there comes a situation where you do need to use it, there is always an option of borrowing it from someone since it is an item rarely used.
+Practice minimalism!

 Ask yourself if you need something or do you want it and if it benefits you.

 Having a budget has also greatly helped me with this.
 When you’re down to the last hundred ringgit you have to spend that month, it greatly brings into contrast whether something is a need or a want.
-When living with intention, many of our ‘wants’ are only temporary.
+When living with intention and minimalism, many of our ‘wants’ are only temporary.
 They bring a fleeting joy, but they aren’t necessarily something that will be useful in the long term.
-Of course, the terms ‘need’ and ‘want’ differ for everyone (cake is a need for me, for example), but being able to identify your own personal definitions would make it far easier to be able to decide if you should or should not buy something.
-‘Needs’ are usually something that plays a part, and has a purpose within the household, whereas a ‘want’ often just takes up unnecessary space, and isn’t even touched or used much.
+Of course, the terms ‘need’ and ‘want’ differ for everyone (cake is a need for me, for example).
+But being able to identify your own personal definitions would make it far easier to be able to decide if you should or should not buy something.
+‘Needs’ are usually something that plays a part, and has a purpose within the household.
+A ‘want’ often just takes up unnecessary space and isn’t even touched or used much.

 Focus on how much joy something brings you.

-One of the benefits I find coming from leading such a lifestyle is that there is significantly less clutter at home.
+One of the benefits I find coming from minimalism is that there is significantly less clutter at home.
 Fewer things = less mess.
 And when there’s less mess, you’ll find it far easier to sort through your thoughts and have a clearer mindset.
-If you’ve never heard of KonMari, she has a beautiful method that helps with the decluttering and organizing, and once you’ve gotten everything organized, it’s far clearer to see if you have duplicates of anything (do you need 3 pairs of sports shoes?
+If you’ve never heard of KonMari, she has a beautiful method that helps with decluttering and organizing.
+Once you’re more organized, it’s far clearer to see if you have duplicates of anything.
+(Do you need 3 pairs of sports shoes?
 Or the five different whisks you have in your kitchen?).